yimengmin/UTSP/README.md

-Here we provide an example for TSP 200.
+Here we provide an example for TSP 200,500 and 1000.

 # Unsupervised Learning
 ### Training on TSP 200: